-Fear and anxiety affects us all.
+Fear and anxiety affect us all.
 It doesn't matter how successful, accomplished, or courageous we are, fear can strike and blind us beyond belief.
 Even without the fear factor, people tend to set limits for themselves.
 Tack on fear to the formula, and it can stop us dead in our tracks.
 We allow fear to determine how much we will risk and limit the range in which we live.
-Understanding the root of our fear, how to view it, and ultimately how to handle it are necessary steps toward breaking the force.
+Understanding the root of our fear, how to view it, and ultimately how to handle it are necessary steps toward breaking its grasp on us.

 The Spawning Of Fear